OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

 #. define an URL title which will be used in the URL to open te application.
 It can be the same as the title

+#. upload an image file as screenshot for the application overview

 #. choose a template for your application

 #. choose the button **Create** to create the application